Create a Survey in less than 60 seconds!

 If there is a huge mismatch between what your customers expect from you and what they get, it is going to cause a lot of issues.
 This is why you need to set clear expectations and promise them only what you can offer to your customers.

-The simple reason that customers who are satisfied will return to you and buy more, will introduce your business to their friends and family, and will be ready to pay for a premium plan of your products is reason enough for you to keep your customers the happiest.
+Why is it so important?
+The simple fact is that customers who are satisfied will return to you and buy more.
+They will introduce your business to their friends and family and will be ready to pay for a premium plan for your products.
+This reason is enough for you to keep your customers the happiest.
 When you win a customer, make sure you get their feedback on what it means to work with you, at regular intervals.

 1. Customer satisfaction surveys